 What Is Happening in the Gold Market

 In recent years, the gold market has become increasingly sensitive to macroeconomic developments.
-Persistent inflation, shifts in central bank monetary policy, and rising sovereign debt levels have reinforced investor interest in assets capable of preserving long-term value.
-Unlike fiat currencies, whose supply can be expanded, gold is physically limited, and its extraction requires significant time, capital, and resources.
+Persistent inflation, shifts in central bank monetary policy, and rising sovereign debt levels have reinforced investor interest in assets capable of preserving long-term value, as outlined in the World Gold Council market overview.
+Unlike fiat currencies, whose supply can be expanded, the precious meta is physically limited, and its extraction requires significant time, capital, and resources.

 Another key driver is central bank activity.
 Many countries continue to increase their gold reserves as part of a broader strategy to diversify currency risk and reduce reliance on individual reserve currencies.
 This creates a structural layer of demand that is largely independent of short-term market sentiment.
 At the same time, investor behavior is strongly influenced by interest-rate cycles: when real yields decline, gold often becomes more attractive compared to bonds or cash holdings.